beja28/Fisics-Simulator/README.md

-# Fisics-Simulator
+# physics-Simulator
-This Fisics Simulator works in Java, simulate the behaviour of diferent kind of bodies with force laws changes.
+This physics simulator works in Java, simulates the behaviour of different types of bodies with force laws changes.